- Yale Law School (J.D., 1993), Senior Editor of the Yale Law Journal, Judge William E. Miller Prize (for the best paper on the Bill of Rights)

 - Defense of high tech incubator against claims by investors seeking refund of assets, resulting in dismissal of claims on demurrer.

-In 2014, Ms. Seigle was recognized as one of 75 "Top Intellectual Property Litigators" by the Daily Journal and as one of the "50 Women Leaders in Tech Law" by The Recorder.
+In 2014, Ms. Seigle was recognized as one of the 20 "Most Influential Women in IP Law" nationally by Law360; one of 75 "Top Intellectual Property Litigators" by the Daily Journal; and one of the "50 Women Leaders in Tech Law" by The Recorder.
 For many years, she has been named to the Southern California "Super Lawyers" list by Los Angeles Magazine and was named as one of the Top 100 Women Lawyers in California by the Daily Journal.

 In 2013-14, Ms. Seigle served as President of the Los Angeles County Bar Foundation, after being a member of the Foundation's executive committee or board for a decade.
-She currently serves on the Governance Committee of LACBA Counsel for Justice, the Executive Committee of the Yale Law School Association, the Los Angeles County Bar Association’s Judicial Appointments Committee, and the Board of Governors of the Women Lawyers Association of Los Angeles.
+She currently serves on the Governance Committee of LACBA Counsel for Justice, the Executive Committee of the Yale Law School Association, and the Board of Governors of the Women Lawyers Association of Los Angeles.

 Before arriving at Irell & Manella, Ms. Seigle clerked for Judge Diarmuid O'Scannlain in the United States Court of Appeals for the Ninth Circuit.